 There are several families who specialize in candle-making (velas de concha).

-COMMUNITY MUSEUM – Across from the town’s craft market is one of the finest community museums in Mexico.
+Community Museum – Across from the town’s craft market (on signage marked as Giae’ a Xte Ladih = Weavings Market = Mercado de Tapetes) is one of the finest community museums in Mexico.
 Balla Xtee Guedchi Gulal opened has exhibitions featuring archaeological finds, crafts and traditional weddings.
 Signage appears in English, Spanish and Zapotec.
 The museum opened in 1995 and recently inaugurated a display about the Danza de la Pluma.
 There is a small admission fee and no picture taking is permitted inside.
 Phone: 524-4463

 Bird-watchers flock to this community to see the avine species at the local dams.